legessealamerie/DD-Stephensi/README.md

 # DD-Stephensi
-Repository of data and R script related to "Anopheles stephensi is implicated in an outbreak of Plasmodium falciparum parasites that carry markers of diagnostic resistance and candidate artemisinin resistance in Dire Dawa City, Ethiopia, January–July 2022"
+Repository of data and R script related to "Evidence for a role of Anopheles stephensi inthe spread of drug- and diagnosis-resistantmalaria in Africa"